kaixxx/noScribe/README.md

 ## Factors Influencing the Quality of the Transcription
 - A **good audio recording with clear voices and no ambient noise** is crucial for a high-quality transcription.
 Investing some effort in the quality of the recording will save you much time in the manual revision process later.
 - Whisper (the AI powering noScribe) understands 99 different languages, but the quality of the transcription varies widely between them. **Spanish, Italian, English, Portuguese and German** are best supported (see [here for more info]( https://github.com/openai/whisper#available-models-and-languages)).
-- Whisper handles **dialects** fairly well (i.e., Swiss-German), but the transcript might need more manual work in the revision.
+- Whisper handles **dialects** fairly well (e.g., Swiss-German), but the transcript might need more manual work in the revision.

 ## Known Issues
 - The whisper AI can sometimes get **stuck in a loop of repeating text,** especially on longer audio files.
 If this happens, try to transcribe shorter sections (using the "Start" and "Stop" fields in noScribe), and join them manually.